UZziell/bigO-estimate/README.md

 ### Prerequisites
 #### On Linux
-install the package python3-tk if not preinstalled.
+install the package python3-tk if not installed already and import it in your python IDE.
 ```
 sudo apt-get install python3-tk